 Storing, Freezing & Reheating

-Store leftover soup in the fridge for up to 4 days in an airtight container.
-If you have a lot and you know you won't be reheating it all at the same time, it's a good idea to portion it out so that you only take out what you need.
+Refrigerate: Store leftover soup in the fridge for up to 4 days in an airtight container.
+If you have a lot and you know you won't be reheating it all simultaneously, it's a good idea to portion it out so that you only take out what you need.

 This soup is great for toddlers, so if you want to freeze even smaller portions, pour the soup into ice cube trays!